Beginning in 1817, a wave of yellow fever struck the gulf coast, taking more than 40,000 lives in half a century just in New Orleans alone.

-The community miraculously suffered no losses during this time, and this Gothic Revial chapel surrounded by a cemetery was erected in Saint Roch's honor.
+Reverend Thevis' community miraculously suffered no losses during the yellow fever epidemic, and this Gothic Revival chapel surrounded by a cemetery was erected in Saint Roch's honor.

-The locals continued to revere him for graces of welfare and remission.
-For decades, believers have been leaving their polio braces, glass eyes, dental plates and other parts of their prosthetic selves when their health was recovered.
+The locals continued to revere Saint Roch for graces of welfare and remission.
+For decades, believers have been leaving their polio braces, glass eyes, dental plates and other parts of their prosthetic selves (as well as a few less obviously meaningful objects like a can of corn, keys, and a small Ronald McDonald doll) when their health was recovered.

-The resulting bric-a-brac of anatomical ex-votos, vintage medical artifacts and religious iconography has made the Saint Roch Shrines one of the most unusual in America.
+The resulting bric-a-brac of anatomical ex votos, vintage medical artifacts and religious iconography has made the Saint Roch Shrine one of the most unusual in America.